ucladevx/PickMyBruin/README.md

   POST /mentors/me/
     - create mentor it doesn't exist
-    - activate mentor if it does exist returns same as /mentors/me/
+    - activate mentor if it does exist
+    - will always set active to true
+    - takes no params
+  returns same as /mentors/me/

 ### Update own mentor